lionello/truefalse/README.md

 # truefalse
-Smallest portable implementations of true and false
+Smallest portable implementations of true and false.